Hantavirus hemorrhagic fever with renal syndrome: Epidemiology

 Most cases of HFRS are caused by just four viruses: Hantaan virus, Seoul virus, Puumala virus, and Dobrava-Belgrade virus.
 The geographic distribution of individual hantaviruses is directly tied to the geographic distribution of their natural reservoir.
-The Seoul virus is found worldwide due to the global distribution of its hosts, the brown rat, but mainly circulates in China and South Korea and accounts for about a quarter of all HFRS cases.
+Seoul virus is found worldwide due to the global distribution of its hosts, the brown rat, but mainly circulates in China and South Korea and accounts for about a quarter of all HFRS cases.
 In Europe, Dobrava-Belgrade virus and Puumala virus spread, the latter of which is more common.
 Infections in Europe are most common in Germany, Finland, and Russia.
-The number of cases in Europe has gradually increased over time, whereas in China and Korea the number of cases has declined significantly.
+The number of cases in Europe has gradually increased over time.
+In China and Korea, the number of cases has declined significantly.

 More than 100,000 cases of HFRS are reported each year.
 From 1950 to 2007, more than 1.5 million cases and more than 45,000 deaths were recorded in China, where 70–90% of HFRS cases are reported, most of which are caused by Hantaan virus and Seoul virus.
-These cases are distributed throughout China but more common in the east, and spike during in winter and spring.
+These cases are distributed throughout China but are more common in the east, and spike during winter and spring.

+Since 2010, HFRS incidence in China has declined significantly, from 0.99 per 100,000 population in 2010 to 0.31 per 100,000 in 2024, while the case fatality rate fell from 1.27% to 0.28% over the same period.
 In South Korea, 400–600 cases occur each year.
 Finland is the most affected country in Europe, with 1,000–3,000 cases every year.
 More than 10,000 cases of NE are diagnosed annually.
 Infection is more common in men.